UGG-ReID: Uncertainty-Guided Graph Model for Multi-Modal Object Re-Identification: Introduction

 Therefore, to solve the above problems, we provide a robust approach named Uncertainty-Guided Graph model for multi-modal object ReID (UGG-ReID).
 The proposed method quantifies local aleatoric uncertainty and models their structural dependencies.
 Following this, leveraging per-sample uncertainty guides feature refinement, promoting more reliable modality interaction.
 To be specific, we first propose the Gaussian Patch-Graph Representation (GPGR), which encourages fine-grained local features to conform to Gaussian distributions.
 Meanwhile, a Gaussian patch graph is constructed to explicitly model the dependencies among these local features, thereby capturing fine-grained consistency information.

-Note that previous methods typically adopt fixed strategies to extract fine-grained local features~\cite{10654953, wang2025IDEA}.
-In contrast, benefiting from the idea of uncertainty modeling~\cite{10737387, 10688376, ZHANG2025110993}, we represent local regions as Gaussian distributions to explicitly quantify uncertainty and employ relational modeling to capture dependencies between local cues.
-This approach facilitates more effective learning of the diversity inherent in fine-grained local information, resulting in richer representations and increased robustness.
 As illustrated in Fig.~\ref{motivation} (b), the uncertainties of local tokens are effectively evaluated and explored via uncertainty-based modeling.
 Second, we design an Uncertainty-Guided Mixture of Experts (UGMoE) strategy, which dynamically assigns samples to different experts based on their uncertainty levels.
 Besides, this strategy incorporates an uncertainty-guided routing mechanism to enhance multi-modal interaction.

-Unlike the existing methods, which only utilize Mixture-of-Experts (MoE) to promote multi-modal fusion, the differences between different modalities of the sample are ignored~\cite{wang2024demo,2025MoE-ICML}.
 As shown in Fig.~\ref{motivation} (c), multi-modal data is jointly learned to improve the overall performance based on uncertainty.
 The entire framework is trained in an end-to-end manner.
 Through extensive experimentation on five public multi-modal object ReID datasets, our method not only achieves competitive performance but also consistently outperforms prior methods in noisy scenarios, validating its effectiveness and robustness.

 In summary, the key contributions of this method are outlined as follows: \begin{itemize} \item[$\bullet$] We propose the Uncertainty-Guided Graph model for multi-modal object ReID (UGG-ReID).
 UGG-ReID first enhances features within each modality by considering the distribution of global and local cues and then leveraging experts' interaction to jointly capture complementary information among multi-modal data, improving model robustness and performance. \item[$\bullet$] We design a Gaussian Patch-Graph Representation (GPGR) to quantify aleatoric uncertainties for global and local features while modeling their relationships.
 GPGR can further alleviate the impact of noisy data and effectively reinforce modal-specific information.
 To our knowledge, this is the first work that leverages uncertainty to \textbf{quantify fine-grained local details} and \textbf{explicitly model their dependencies} in multi-modal data. \item[$\bullet$] We introduce the Uncertainty-Guided Mixture of Experts (UGMoE) strategy, which makes different samples select experts based on the uncertainty and also utilizes an uncertainty-guided routing mechanism to strengthen the interaction between multi-modal features, effectively promoting modal collaboration. \end{itemize}